 Grenada is an independent state within the British Commonwealth.
 The head of state is Queen Elizabeth II of England.
-Known as the “Spice Isle”, it is without doubt one of the most stunning of the West Indies tropical islands.
-It briefly ran an economic citizenship program in the early 1990s that was suspended.
-The Grenada citizenship program was reborn in 2013 under the leadership of billionaire British property developer Peter de Savary, who is Grenada’s Ambassador for Foreign Investment and spends much of his time in his properties on the island.
+Known as the “Spice Isle”, it is, without a doubt, one of the most stunning of the West Indies tropical islands.
+It briefly ran an economic citizenship programme in the early 1990s that was suspended.
+The Grenada citizenship programme was reborn in 2013 under the leadership of billionaire British property developer Peter de Savary, who is Grenada’s Ambassador for Foreign Investment and spends much of his time in his properties on the island.

 To qualify for Grenada immigration, applicants must make a qualifying real estate investment in the country.

-Click here for more details about all aspects of the Program.
+Click here for more details about all aspects of the Programme.

 Key points about real estate option to qualify for Grenada Economic Citizenship: